BitcoinDesign/Guide/guide/onboarding/backing-up-a-wallet.md

 ---
 layout: guide
 title: Backing up a wallet
-description: An overview of the data and considerations for backing up Bitcoin wallets.
+description: An overview of the data and considerations for backing up bitcoin wallets.
 parent: Onboarding
 has_children: true
 nav_order: 3